Cartaya: Romanization

 Although Cartaya and the nearby coast (where there are many discoveries of shipwrecks) were probably settled by the Phoenicians, the area developed significantly under the Romans.
 Within the Roman Empire, this area formed part of the Beturia Celtic orTurdula region in the senatorial province of Hispania Baetica.
 Cartaya found itself close to the Roman road linking the cities of Praesidio and Ad Rubras.
 This was an area dedicated to the pottery industry – especially the manufacture of amphorae – which may have been destined for the settlement of Punta Umbría or Onuba Aesturia.

 In the later Roman period, the Visigoths arrived in Iberia.
 However, – in common with most of the Huelva region – Cartaya shows little significant evidence of their presence.

 Middle Ages

 During the time of Al-Andalus, these lands were known as Cashtm.
-At first, Cashtm was part of the Cora of Labla, belonging to Għarb al-Andalus.
+At first, Cashtm was part of the Kūra of Labla, belonging to Għarb al-Andalus.
 After the fall of the Caliphate of Córdoba in 1012, it became part of the Taifa of Huelva.
 In 1052, these territories came under the control of the Taifa of Seville.

 In 1262, Alfonso X the Wise captured the cities of Niebla and Huelva and the region came once again under Christian rule.
 The province of Huelva became an important frontier territory – part of the "Banda Gallega" which was formed to prevent the eastward expansion of Portugal.
 By 1269, the river Piedra had been established as the border between Cartaya and Lepe.
 At that time, maps suggest, the Piedra met the sea at the present-day site of El Rompido.